Click on a question to read the answer!

 Who makes the admission decisions?
 When are the results given to the applicants?

 A Surgical Technology Admissions Committee, which meets near mid-June, makes the admission decisions.
-Decisions are mailed to the applicants as soon as possible, usually in late June or early July.
+Decisions are mailed to the applicants as soon as possible, usually in mid-June.

 Why is the surgical technology program considered difficult?